 Three hours lecture per week.
 This course is a survey of the visual arts of Mexico from the earliest civilizations to contemporary Mexican and Chicano art.
 Both traditional and popular art forms are studied in the context of the cultures that produced them.
-In a full semester course an additional 15 minutes per week will be spent in the art gallery, pro-rated per semester for short-term courses.
+In addition, 15 minutes per week will be spent in the gallery, prorated per semester for short-term courses.
+(CSU) (UC) (Degree Credit) AA GE, CSU GE, IGETC